-We were last able to travel in February when we visited Connecticut.
-After a short stay at home, we were planning a trip to Florida.
-That trip and every one since have been cancelled!
-I long to visit my children and grandchildren.
-Because of the pandemic, we must stay at home.
-I don't really care whether we would travel by car, train, airplane, or boat!
-I don't care about the journey.
-It is irrelevant.
-I just want to be at the journey's end with my family.
+During the pandemic, we longed to visit our children who lived in British Columbia, Florida, and Connecticut.
+However, we were forced to remain at home.
+I didn't really care whether we would travel by car, train, airplane, or boat!
+I didn't care about the journey.
+It was irrelevant.
+I just wanted to be at the journey's end with my family.

-The introit this week, puts our focus on the all important destination of life's journey, the new heaven and the new earth.
+The introit this week puts our focus on the all-important destination of life's journey, the new heaven and the new earth.
 We read about it in Revelation 21.
 This destination is the time when we live with our family.
 We live with all of our brothers and sisters in Christ.
 We will live with God for all eternity.
-Compared to this destination, our journey here on earth is but a blink of the eye.
+Compared to this destination, our journey here on earth is but a blink of an eye.